wmantly/services-talk/README.md

   * **I** I nterface Segregation Principle.
 Interfaces (Services and their API's) should be specific rather than doing many and different things.
   * **D** Dependency Inversion Principle.

+Versioned API and Interfaces.
+Start with Version 0 for beta and move to version 1 when its ready for production.
+Plane for breaking changes and change the version with many breaking changes.
+Try not to move to version to often.
+Planing is inportant.

 Containers
 emulated envoiments
 standered